SDCC 2020 has started: Here's how to attend Comic-Con at Home

 All the panels will be prerecorded, The Wrap reported on July 6, so there won't be live fan interaction with the panelists.
 Still, some shows, such as animated Netflix show The Dragon Prince, have invited fans to submit questions for their panels.

-Comic-Con cosplay: The very best SDCC costumes from years pastSee all photos
+SDCC cosplay: The very best Comic-Con costumes from years pastSee all photos

 How to follow along